-When that happens, they’ll have to deal with filing at a later date, either in the same year or in a later year.
-This could lead to the need to file multiple tax returns at once.
+When that happens, they’ll have to deal with filing old taxes at a later date, either in the same year or in a later year.
+This could lead to the need to file the previous year tax return and the current one, at once.

 If you’re missing essential documents, you can request them from the IRS using Form 4506-T. This will allow you to get a transcript of all the information submitted on you for the missing tax years, which will help you backtrack.
 The second step will be to access the versions of each tax form specific to that year since these forms can change from one year to the next.